lshapz/scheduler/README.md

     1) points name to an Employee Object / row in table employees

-  Asks if you're is giving availability or looking for a schedule
+  Asks if you're giving availability or looking for a schedule

     1) takes availability, stores it to employee_shifts_no_good